-As a child, I was curious and deeply sceptical about the material I was taught, and I was driven to “prove it to myself” when provided information as a young learner (which proved to be very hard on my parents and teachers).
-I also had an opportunity to work with patients as a young teenager and continued to do so for many summers and this drove my curiosity about human disease.
+As a child, I was curious and deeply sceptical about the material I was taught, and I was driven to 'prove it to myself' when provided information as a young learner (which proved to be very hard on my parents and teachers).
+I also had an opportunity to work with patients as a young teenager and continued to do so for many summers, and this drove my curiosity about human disease.
 I continue to be challenged to explain why, what, how and how to fix.
-Now that I’m training the next generation of scientists, many of whom are driven by the same scepticism and curiosity, it is both stimulating and rewarding – I can’t wait to get up in the morning and get in to work!
+Now that I’m training the next generation of scientists, many of whom are driven by the same scepticism and curiosity, it is very rewarding.

 We are fascinated by the interactions of lung growth and development with lung aging and disease.
 The lungs are central to life so that without optimal lung structure and function, all other systems in humans are compromised and eventually fail.
 Paradoxically, lung abnormalities are expressed “silently” until disease is well-established or irreversible because fundamentally, the respiratory system is over-engineered for day to day tasks.
 This makes detection and a deep understanding of lung disease and its mechanisms extremely challenging.
 We think that lung function can be understood and explained by exploring the interplay between the airways and airspaces as they develop and adapt in response to the external environment.
 Therefore, research in our laboratory is directed towards a detailed understanding of lung structure and function, with an emphasis on the development of human medical imaging tools.
 We describe this in more detail at: www.imaging.robarts.ca/~gep.